HTK-MM/Coderr-main_backend/CoderrBackend_app/docs/views.md

 ## ReviewViewSet

 ### def get_queryset(self):
+This method returns the Review instances filtered by the ReviewFilter and ordered by the 'ordering' field.
+If the 'ordering' field is not specified, the Review instances are ordered by the 'updated_at' field in descending order.
 **Returns:**
-    - A queryset of Review instances filtered by business_user_id and reviewer_id if specified, or all reviews.
+    - A queryset of Review instances filtered by the ReviewFilter.

 ## StatisticsView